shiroyki/WebInstagram/README.md

 This is a readme file to provide information about the project file structure and setup configuration.

+# Website Set-Up
+You can host this website on Render: https://render.com/

 ## Directory Structure and Functionality